Stanislaus Kennedy: Life and career

+Death
-Kennedy was ill from 2017, but did not use the word cancer until 2020.
-She was in hospice care at St Francis Hospice in Blanchardstown.

-Kennedy died there on 3 November 2025, at the age of 86.
+Kennedy was ill from 2017, but did not use the word cancer to refer to her illness until 2020.
+She was in hospice care at St Francis Hospice in Blanchardstown where she died on 3 November 2025 at the age of 86.

 Following her death, President Michael D. Higgins said she was a "fearless advocate for human rights and equality".
-McAleese said: "All the things that she set up have a longevity because she forward planned.
+Mary McAleese said: "All the things that she set up have a longevity because she forward planned.
 She's left a phenomenal engine behind her."
 The former Archbishop of Dublin, Diarmuid Martin, said he knew her as "a joyful, elderly nun, physically slowed down, intellectually, extraordinarily sharp".

 Honours

 McAleese appointed Kennedy to the Council of State in 1997, and she served until 2004.
 In 2014, she was awarded the UCD Alumni Award for Social Sciences.
 Kennedy received honorary doctorates from the National University of Ireland (2003), Trinity College Dublin, University College Dublin, the Open University and the Dublin City University (2017).